evmcnb/quartz/content/Pearls/Clostridium Difficile.md

 ### Pseudomembranous colitis

-Inflammation in the large intestine with yellow/white plaques that form pseudomembranes on the innser surface of the bowel wall.
+Inflammation in the large intestine with yellow/white plaques that form pseudomembranes on the inner surface of the bowel wall.
 Seen during a colonoscopy and confirmed with biopsies

 ### Toxic megacolon